oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

   <tbody>
     <tr>
       <td class="td">
-        A sequence of octets.
-Length is the number of octets.
+        A Binary instance is sequence of octets.
+Binary values are not ordered so range options do not apply.
       </td>
       <td class="td">
         <i>
-          <center>minv, maxv, format</center>
+          <center>format, minLength, maxlength</center>
         </i>
       </td>
     </tr>